hassan0599/X-Quotes-Bot/README.md

 ## Features

 - Authorization with X OAuth2
-- Periodic posting of tweets with random quotes
+- Periodic posting of tweets with random quotes and images of the authors!
 - Refreshing OAuth2 tokens using Redis

 ## Files